conradakunga/Blog/_posts/2025-04-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-9-encryptor-implementation.md

 These must be provided to the service to carry out the encryption and decryption.
 To simplify it, we will have overloaded **constructors** that accept these parameters as `byte` arrays or `strings`.

+These values will be **stored and managed by the host application** and passed to the component at runtime.

 The implementation will look like this:

 ```c#